tvananne/CleaningDataProject/README.md

 # CleaningDataProject

-http://www.unexpected-vortices.com/sw/rippledoc/quick-markdown-example.html (good example for how markdown works) \n \n Getting and Cleaning Data Course Project \n \n
+Getting and Cleaning Data Course Project
 This script reads in data from a directory (UCI HAR Dataset) and puts that data in a "tidy" format.

 ## How To: